NateBiessener/appThatGoesPing/readme.md

 Application Overview
 --------------------
-Machine App that goes “Ping” is a full-stack web application that will send reminders to you through as many channels as possible.
-MVP goal is to send either SMS or email reminders that were requested through an input form.
+App that goes “Ping” is a full-stack web application that will send reminders to you through as many channels as possible.
+Initial goal is to send either SMS or email reminders that were requested through an input form.
 Users will only be able to view their own ‘pings’.
 Stretch goals include additional reminder channels (Slack, physical mailbox, phone calls) and a prettier input form.

 Application Features
 --------------------